isomerpages/nhg-redcap/_about-redcap/Who can use NHG REDCap?.md

 variant: tiptap
 description: ""
 ---
-<p>NHG-REDCap can be used by all NHG Institution Staff engaged in supported
+<p>NHG-REDCap can be used by all NHG Institution Staff for REDCap-supported
 activities.&nbsp;</p>
 <ul data-tight="true" class="tight">
 <li>